BMW i8 - The bargain-buy "supercar" I wasn't expecting to own.

 I don't understand why BMW fitted the 8.8" screen when there is more than enough room for the 10.25" screen as used in the concurrent X5.

-So I bought a cheap used X5 screen and checked to see if it would work - which it did, perfectly.
+So I bought a cheap used X5 centre display screen and checked to see if it would work - which it did, perfectly.
 It's the same resolution, just bigger and brighter.

-The difficult bit was getting it to install this screen in the i8 as the mountings are completely different.
+The difficult bit was getting the larger screen to fit securely and neatly into the i8 as the mountings and base are completely different.

-I had to fabricate a new mount and then made trim pieces to cover the bottom of the new screen.
-May sound simple, but was very fiddly.
+I had to fabricate a new mount and then made trim pieces to cover the bottom of the bigger screen.
+May sound simple, but was very fiddly indeed.

-The result is superb, both bigger and brighter.
+The result is superb; both bigger, brighter and brings the cabin more up to date.
 Even the silver trim perfectly matches the i8 vent surrounds.

 Other: